yiliansource/party-js/README.md

 ## Installation

-You can download the latest minified version from https://partyjs.yiliansource.dev/.
+You can download the latest minified version at https://partyjs.yiliansource.dev/.

 You can also install the package via `npm`: